ArchitectVijay/hello-world/README.md

 # hello-world
 First Sample repository

 This is my first GitHub repository creation experience and i love it.
-Vijay
+Thanks Vijay